m-h-rodriguez/Final_Project_Data_1/README.md

-This is my code along project with Salary Data pulled from https://data.louisvilleky.gov/dataset/employee-salary-data This is to analyze highest goverment paying positions and departments in the Metro Area.
+This is my final project for the Code Louisville Data 1 course.
+This project is using SalaryData.xlsx pulled from https://data.louisvilleky.gov/dataset/employee-salary-data

+This data set contains the salary information for Metro Louisville employees from 2016 to present.